srstevenson/vim-picker/README.md

   optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerTabedit`: Pick a file to edit in a new tab.
 This takes an optional directory argument in the same manner as `:PickerEdit`.
+- `:PickerTabdrop`: Pick a file to edit in a new tab if no tab already contains it or jump to the tab containing it.
+This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerVsplit`: Pick a file to edit in a new vertical split.
 This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerBuffer`: Pick a buffer to edit in the current window.